gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 ## III.
 Seneca — The Urgency of Time

 Lucius Annaeus Seneca wrote
-his *Letters to Lucilius* (c.
-65 CE) in the last years of his life — under Nero, aware that death could come at any moment by imperial order.
+his *Letters to Lucilius* around 65 CE, in the last years of his life, under Nero, aware that death could come at any moment by imperial order.

 It did come.
-Nero ordered him to die in 65 CE.
+Nero ordered him to die.
 He opened his veins.

 The *Letters* are the work of a man